 PETE KROG (Lead/rhythm guitar/vocals & songwriting).
 1994 – 1996.

 Having been a member of the guitar duo, ‘Double P’, which preceded BEDROCK, Pete was a founding member of the band and it was he who bestowed the name of BEDROCK upon his colleagues.
 Such is his legacy!
 Pete also alerted the band to the possibilities of home recording as he was the proud owner of a Fostex 4-track machine at that time.
 Passionate about the blues and, of course, guitars, Pete brought the influence of many of his favourites such as Stevie Ray Vaughan, ZZ Top and Tom Petty to the band.
-Pete’s departure in 2004 to Mauritius was driven by his desire to pursue his career as a commercial airline pilot.
-He has been active on the island in various music collaborations.
-Although Pete left BEDROCK before their recordings activities commenced, he is a fairly prolific song writer and contributed the track, “Cold T”, to the band’s RECOVERY album.
+Pete relocated to Mauritius in 2004 and, today, he can found trading his lead licks in the hugely popular Mauritian band, WAVE KEROSENE.
+Although Pete left BEDROCK before their recording activities commenced, he is a prolific song writer and contributed the track, “Cold T”, to the band’s RECOVERY album.

 PETE SHOUT (Guitars/bass/keyboards/vocals & songwriting).
 1994 – 2018.